martin-helmich/martin-helmich.de/_posts/en/2016-04-10-typo3-cms-docker.md

   en: /en/blog/typo3-cms-docker.html
 ---

-For the 9th edition of my book *Practical Knowledge in TYPO3* (original title *Praxiswissen TYPO3*) that was released last October, I was looking for a way to offer readers an easy quickstart with TYPO3 - for all operating systems.
+For the 10th edition of my book *Practical Knowledge in TYPO3* (original title *Praxiswissen TYPO3*) that is going to be released end of this month, I was looking for a way to offer readers an easy quickstart with TYPO3 - for all operating systems.
 The Windows installers that used to circulate among the TYPO3 community are hopelessly outdated and a from-scratch installation on unixoid operating systems also had its pitfalls.

 Since I've been working intensively with Docker and seeing as Docker offers an easy installation on all operating systems (thanks to the *Docker Toolbox* or *Docker for Windows*  and *Docker for macOS*, respectively), I opted to build my own Docker image for TYPO3.

 {% update Update %}
-  Since recently, I've also been building images for TYPO3 8.7 and 9.1.
+  Since recently, I've also been building images for TYPO3 8.7 and 9.5.
 This article has been updated where necessary to reflect this.
 {% endupdate %}

 ## First steps